home-assistant/core/README.md

 docker run -d --name="home-assistant" -v /path/to/homeassistant/config:/config -v /etc/localtime:/etc/localtime:ro -p 8123:8123 balloob/home-assistant
 ```

-After you got the bare minimum running it is time to enable some components and get started.
+After you got the demo mode running it is time to enable some real components and get started.
 An example configuration file has been provided in [/config/home-assistant.conf.example](https://github.com/balloob/home-assistant/blob/master/config/home-assistant.conf.example).

 ### Philips Hue
 To get Philips Hue working you will have to connect Home Assistant to the Hue bridge.